 - Develop your own unique design using Easel, the free web-based software for creating projects specifically for the Carvey

-- Save your project into Easel and cut it out at an open Maker Lab
+- Save your project into Easel and cut it out at an Open Maker Lab or submit a Carvey Request Form

 When can I use the Carvey?

-- The Carvey is available for use during open Maker Lab hours in our 2nd floor meeting room:
+- The Carvey is available for use during open lab hours:

 What are the specifications?